 Impact of urbanization on structure and functions of municipalities; emphasis on utilization of the political processes to resolve community conflict.

-Govt 0203 - Politics in the American States (5)
+Govt 0203 -- Politics in the American States (5)

-Prereq.
-101 or permission.
 Comparative analysis of state political systems; emphasis on structure and process of policy making of the states within the federal context.

 Govt 0204 - Introduction to World Politics (4)